 Out of hours, in the absence of MDT colleagues required for an MDT discussion and also in the absence of the Safeguarding Lead, the Senior Clinical Manager On-Call will need to take responsibility for making decisions in the light of risk and urgency.
-The decision will need to address whether the matter can wait until MDT discussion and consultation with the Safeguarding Lead become possible or whether an immediate referral to Children's Social Care is necessary.
+The decision will need to address whether the matter can wait until MDT discussion and consultation with the Safeguarding Lead become possible or whether an immediate referral to Children's Services is necessary.
 In making this decision the Senior Clinical Manager On-Call may seek advice from the medical consultant on call.
-If in any doubt at all the decision should be to refer to Children's Social Care.
+If in any doubt at all the decision should be to refer to Children's Services.
 A social worker and the Safeguarding Lead need to be brought up to date with any safeguarding issues which have arisen and were dealt with out of hours at the earliest opportunity.
+It is the social worker's responsibility to then look through the referral made out of hours, using their specialist knowledge in the area of safeguarding, and if relevant to follow through with Children's Services e.g. clarifying information or providing additional information, in liaison with their MDT colleague who made the original referral.

-Guidance states that a referral to Children's Social Care must be made if there are signs that a child under the age of 18 years or an unborn baby is:
+Guidance states that a referral to Children's Services must be made if there are signs that a child under the age of 18 years or an unborn baby is: